Skip to content

 Rare or serious side effects:

-• Insulin resistance with prolonged use
+• Insulin resistance with prolonged, high-dose use

 • Acromegaly-like symptoms under excessive dosing